 - High Hazard (Pink)

-Locations in a 100-year flood zone have a 1 percent chance of experiencing a flood each year.
+Locations in a 100-year flood zone have at least a 1 percent chance of experiencing a flood each year.

 - Moderate Hazard (Yellow)

-Locations in a 500-year flood zone have a 0.2 percent chance of experiencing a flood each year.
+Locations in a 500-year flood zone have at least a 0.2 percent chance of experiencing a flood each year.

 Frequently Asked Questions